linode/docs/docs/platform/nodebalancer/force-all-connections-on-ssl-with-nodebalancers.md

 ## Configuring your Web Server with a 301 Redirect

-### Configuring your vhost file for the Apache Webserver.
+### Configuring your vhost file for the Apache Webserver

 1. Enable `mod_rewrite` so that you can redirect all traffic back to the NodeBalancer over port 443/HTTPS: